bbc/psammead/packages/utilities/psammead-assets/README.md

 ## news

-`news` is an an object that contains an svg group, viewbox, ratio and height;
+Service brand SVGs, like `news`, are objects that contains an svg group, viewbox, ratio and height;

 <!-- prettier-ignore -->
 | Property   | Type   | Required | Default | Example                  |